-Heart diseases are the leading killer of Americans.
+Heart diseases are the leading cause of death in the US.
 Sadly, due to the nature of the job, truckers are not spared.
 Long hours of driving, lack of adequate sleep and exercise, and unhealthy food choices are just some of the reasons that put truckers at risk of heart diseases.

 One of the most common types of heart disease that affect truck drivers is coronary artery disease or CAD.
 CAD happens when the arteries that supply blood to the heart become hard and narrow due to buildup of cholesterol and plaque on the inner wall.
 Because of the condition of the arteries, a person with CAD is more prone to angina, heart failure, heart attack and arrhythmias.

 Moreover, a study shows a high mortality rate among truck drivers due to other heart conditions including cardiovascular disease (CVD), ischemic heart disease (IHD) and myocardial infarction.